peymanbarca/coffee-store-service-spring-boot/ReadMe.md

 #### Test Coverage:
-The following services are provided with Integration Test using @SpringBootTest (inside the application context).
+The following services are provided with Integration Test using @SpringBootTest (inside the application context). and unit tests for inner functions such as discount calculator.
-Note that we can also add some Persistence Layer tests (using @DataJpaTest), and unit tests for inner functions.
+Note that we can also add some Persistence Layer tests (using @DataJpaTest).

     - Authorization of Admin
     - Admin Create/Update/Delete product services
     - Admin Get products services
     - Admin Get most used products services
-    - Place Order service by clients
+    - Place(Create) Order service by users
+    - Logic of discount calculator in different scenarios

 So the test coverage of the project should be enough.

 # Commands: